benlivermore-intellify/concourseci-tester/README.md

 # concourseci-tester
-A repo to test out concourse-ci with
+A repo with which to test out concourse-ci

+Testing this out.